OniDaito/S9Lab/_posts/2011-03-25-quartz-composer-programming.markdown

     [executeSubpatches:time arguments:arguments];

 This executes your subpatches for you which works fine but remember that you have no control on state.
 You should, as a best practice, push and pop all you need to and nothing else.
-So inside my FBO code  I don't include a clear statement because there is another patch that does that for me.</div>
+So inside my FBO code  I don't include a clear statement because there is another patch that does that for me.